thibault-jouan/uh-wm/README.md

   The layout behavior can be changed, the default one being implemented by the `uh-layout` ruby gem.
-A layout is a simple ruby object responding to specific messages, so you can wrote your own in plain ruby without any dependency.
+A layout is a simple ruby object responding to specific messages, so you can write your own in plain ruby without any dependency.

   Main features: